tdgcummings/crypixels.com/docs/README.md

 * **Background Color**
   Sets the 'Output View' background color
-  _(this is for preview purposes only, all outputted sprites will have a transparent background)_
+  _(all outputted sprites will have a transparent background unless the below option is checked)_

+* **Include background color on export**  _v1.3.1 onwards_
+  When enabled the background colour will be included when using all export options
+  _(this includes batch exporting and sprite sheet export)_

 * **1-bit Mode**
   When enabled, sprites will be generated in 1-bit style, using the selected color from the color picker